 What ages of students work best for Take Time for Art?

-We work best for ages 8 or 9 and up.
-That means that if you have a third grader or higher, we’ve got you covered.
+Although Take Time for Art has been used successfully with younger students, we work best for ages 10 and up.
+That means that if you have a fourth grader or higher, we’ve got you covered.
 And did you know you can even use our programs for high school credit?
 Just do two of our units, keep track of your hours, and encourage your student to try the more complicated projects.
 This should comprise about 60 hours of work or .5 units of high school elective credit for art.
 Have more questions?
 Check out our FAQs.

 Take a look at our product page for more information about The Middle Ages.
 We have a preview video and information about pricing.
 Want free shipping?
 Just purchase three art materials packs or more and automatically get free shipping!